About the Test

 - Excessive water in the body

-High hematocrit levels indicate conditions where there is either an overproduction of red blood cells or an abnormally high concentration of RBCs in your body.
-Some examples of causes of a high hematocrit include:
+High HCT levels indicate conditions where there is either an overproduction of RBC or an abnormally high concentration of RBCs in your body.
+Some examples of causes of a high HCT include:

 - Lung disease